 the observation tipi serves for stretching out on deck chairs and observing the sky. it is built like an outsize triangulation pyramid (as sometimes found on mountain tops) but inverted (it stands in the flatlands): the lower half is covered with cloth, through the open upper half the sky can be seen.

-observation tipi. bamboo, fabric, palm fiber rope, coffee bags, stone.
+observation tipi. bamboo poles, fabric, palm fiber rope, coffee bags, stone.

-the construction provided an unintended but appreciated soundscape of creaking wooden masts and flapping sails.
+the tipi provided an unintended but appreciated soundscape of creaking wooden masts and flapping sails.

-a notice suggested sending out postcards (provided in a box).
+a notice suggested sending out postcards with a cut-out cyanometer (provided in a box).

-i know nothing of the missives dispatched but one visitor-explorer admitted that „… he was more intrigued by the sailing ship noises than the colours of the sky and that the scent inside the tipi reminded him of a geographer he once was in love with and who always had a whiff of freshly laundered linnen around her and to whom he will write home from months at sea imagined half-asleep …“
+i know nothing of the missives dispatched but one visitor-explorer confessed that he was „… more intrigued by the sailing ship noises than the blue of the sky and that the scent inside the tipi reminded him of a geographer he once was in love with, who always had a whiff of freshly laundered linnen around her, to whom he will now write home from months at sea, imagined half-asleep …“

 others just fell onto the chairs to sleep it off.